hitachihex/BastionTAS/README.md

 ]: To step one frame (this also reloads the input file so you can make changes to the inputs while framestepping.)

-Commands read from input file are in the format of: frames, Action <br />
+Commands read from input file are in the format of: frames,Action <br />

-   Note: All commands are case and space insensitive except for Runto and Walkto.
+   Note: All commands are case and space insensitive except for Runto and Walkto. <br />
 Accepted commands are: <br />
    Runto - put this under a line you want to fast forward to breakpoint quickly. <br />
    Walkto - put this under a line you want to run normal speed to breakpoint to. <br />